I Wrote for Love a Plenty

 Sonnet 119

-Time now for me to focus on my pain;
+Time now for me to reckon with my pain;

-I lift my coat to check if blood has stopped,
+I lift my coat to see if blood has stopped,

 To see how much of my young flesh is gone;